Eric Branstad: Early and personal life

 Branstad is the son of Terry and Christine Branstad.
 He has two younger siblings, Allison and Marcus.

 In 1991, Branstad was involved in a car crash that killed two people.
 He paid $34.50 in fines and court costs for improper passing.
 The relatively light penalty was seen by many Iowans as an example of his father's political influence.
 In 1992, Branstad was convicted of public intoxication at an after-school party.
 In January 1993, Branstad pleaded guilty to using a fake ID in an attempt to purchase alcohol.
-In June 1993, Branstad, then 17 years old, was a passenger of a crashed vehicle that was registered to his father and was charged with illegal possessions of alcohol.
-After this series of run-in with the law, Branstad was sent to Wentworth Military Academy and College.
+In June 1993, Branstad, then 17 years old, was a passenger of a crashed vehicle that was registered to his father and was charged with illegal possession of alcohol.
+After this series of run-ins with the law, Branstad was sent to Wentworth Military Academy and College.

 Branstad is a graduate of Rockhurst University.
 He is married to Adrianna and has four daughters.

 Political activities

-George W. Bush 2004 presidential campaign

-Branstad was named field director for George W. Bush 2004 presidential campaign.
+Branstad was named field director for the George W. Bush 2004 presidential campaign.

-Lobbying activities

 Following the Bush 2004 campaign, Branstad was named Deputy Finance Director of the Republican Party of Iowa.
 He subsequently spent two years as an Account Manager with the Lincoln Strategies Group (a firm co-founded by Charles W. Larson Jr., the son of a political appointee by Branstad's father) and the Development Director for Iowans for Tax Relief.
 In 2011, he co-founded the Des Moines-based consulting firm, Matchpoint Strategies.

 Branstad is a longtime lobbyist for the ethanol and biofuels industries.
 He was state director for America's Renewable Future, a pro-ethanol group opposed to the candidacy of Ted Cruz in the 2016 Republican Party presidential primaries due to Cruz's position on the Renewable Fuel Standard, a mandate that "requires corn-based ethanol and other biofuels be blended with gasoline."
 On January 9, 2016, Branstad's father Governor Terry Branstad called for Ted Cruz's defeat due to Cruz's rejection of ethanol subsidies.
 On the night of the 2016 Iowa Republican presidential caucuses, Branstad publicly spoke on Donald Trump's behalf at a middle school in Des Moines.
 After Cruz won the 2016 Iowa Republican presidential caucuses, the elder Branstad accused Cruz of underhanded tactics.

-In February 2018, Branstad was announced as the head of Mercury Public Affairs LLC (a subsidiary of the Omnicom Group) new office in Des Moines, Iowa.

-Donald Trump 2016 presidential campaign

 In March 2016, Branstad tweeted in defense of Donald Trump for mocking the appearance of Ted Cruz's wife, Heidi.
 In June 2016, Branstad was named Iowa state director for Trump 2016.
 After Trump won the 2016 presidential election, Branstad served as a liaison to governors in Trump's inaugural committee.
 After Trump took office, Branstad was appointed senior White House adviser to the Commerce Department.

+In February 2018, Branstad was announced as the head of Mercury Public Affairs LLC (a subsidiary of the Omnicom Group) new office in Des Moines, Iowa.